oe/sourcetree-custom-actions/README.md

 - Open current repo in VS Code
 - Open Select commit in Browser(Support github/gitlab)
 - Copy current Repo Url to Clipboard
+- Open XCode project in XCode

-Tested on Mac, but should work on Linux and Windows(Win10 with sublinux) too(you may need to alter application path in the scripts)
+Tested on Mac, but should work on Linux and Windows(Win10 with SubLinux) too(you may need to alter application path in the scripts)

 ## how to install